The Bankrate promise

 To get a secured credit card, you can apply for one at a bank, credit union or credit card company.
 The financial institution you’re working with may check your credit history during the approval process.

 If approved, you’ll need to make a deposit that acts as collateral.
 This is often at least $200 and can be as high as $2,000 to $3,000.
 In some cases, your deposit amount will act as your credit limit, although your limit may also be less than the deposit amount.
 After making the initial deposit, you can use the card to make purchases in-person or online up to your credit limit amount.
-A secured credit card can be used in places where credit cards are accepted like gas stations.
+A secured credit card can be used in places where credit cards are accepted like gas stations or grocery stores.

 Once you pay off your balance for any recent purchases, you can then use the card again to make more purchases.
 If you don’t pay off your balance in full each month, you will start to incur interest on the carried balance.